|Screen||T-independent B Cell Response Screen|

 |Science Writer||Eva Marie Y. Moresco|

 This screen is designed to identify genes required for the in vivo B cell response to the T-independent model antigen 2,4,6-trinitrophenyl (TNP)-Ficoll.
-Mice are immunized on day 0 and serum is collected and analyzed for TNP-specific IgM between days 5 and 7.
+Mice are immunized on day 0 and serum is collected and analyzed for TNP-specific IgM on days 6.
 ENU-mutagenized G3 mice that produce a reduced amount of TNP-specific IgM are identified as potential mutants.

 B cell responses are classified as T-dependent (T-D) or T-independent (T-I) based on their requirement for T cell help in antibody production.
 Antigens that elicit a T-D antibody response are proteins that are processed and presented to cognate helper T cells in the context of MHC class II molecules.
 T-D antigens induce a long-lasting immune response, including the formation of memory B and T cells, and the production of high-affinity antibodies of multiple isotypes.
 The T-D B cell response is mediated by conventional (follicular B-2) B cells, the major B cell subset in the body.
 The T-dependent Humoral Response Screen is employed to discover genes required for the in vivo T-dependent B cell response.